AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

    * API documentation for Companies: [https://developers.marketo.com/rest-api/lead-database/companies/](https://developers.marketo.com/rest-api/lead-database/companies/){target="_blank"}
    * API documentation for syncing Companies: [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Companies/syncCompaniesUsingPOST](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Companies/syncCompaniesUsingPOST){target="_blank"}

-1. Sync the Salesforce Leads/Contacts to Marketo.
+1. Sync the [!DNL Salesforce] Leads/Contacts to Marketo.

-   You will need to upsert a Marketo Lead for the Salesforce Lead/Contact.
+   You will need to upsert a Marketo Lead for the [!DNL Salesforce] Lead/Contact.
 The _externalPersonId_, _externalSalesPersonId_, and _externalCompanyId_ fields are mandated for the upsert of the Lead.

    <table>
     <colgroup>